Reading time: 5 minutes

 Where can I buy a SIM card?

-All the major carriers have shops in the big cities – Auckland, Wellington and Christchurch – and you can often find them in other popular destinations such as Rotorua, Queenstown and Nelson.
-Just pop inside and tell them what you’re after – they’ll sort you out!
+All the major carriers have shops in the big cities – Auckland, Wellington, and Christchurch – and you can often find them in other popular destinations such as Rotorua, Queenstown, and Nelson.
+Just pop inside and tell them what you're after - they'll sort you out.

 What's the network coverage like in New Zealand?

-It will work perfectly fine in and around the major towns and cities.
-It’s only when you really head out to the back of beyond that Facebook might take a little longer to load, or you have trouble viewing last night’s footy results.
-The North Island tends to have better coverage across all networks than its southern neighbour, largely due to the fact that more people live there and it’s more urbanised.
-In the South Island’s major centres like Christchurch and Queenstown, coverage will be perfect – just be prepared for a bit of downtime if you head into the Southern Alps for a hike!
+The North Island tends to have better coverage across all networks than its southern neighbour, largely because more people live there and it's more urbanised.
+In the South Island's major centres such as Christchurch and Queenstown, coverage will be good – just be prepared for a bit of downtime if you head into the Southern Alps for a hike.